makehumancommunity/makehuman-static-website/content/MPFB/Docs/Materials/overview.md

 title: "MPFB Materials Overview"
 draft: false
 weight: 5
-description: "Documentation regarding various aspects of MPFB materials"
+description: "In-depth overview of MPFB materials in Blender: MakeSkin, GameEngine, Enhanced and Layered skin shaders and when to use each for character rendering."
 ---

 The following is a brief overview of the various material types which are available in MPFB.